Energy and carbon

 - Over the last ten years we have reduced electricity use by 19% and gas by 37%

-- Our new Business School uses air source heat pumps for all its heating, eliminating the use of fossil fuels on site
+- Our new zero emissions Business School building uses 4 air source heat pumps for all its heating, eliminating the use of fossil fuels on site

 - We have tripled the size of our electric vehicle fleet since 2017